Revisiting the dynamics of Bose-Einstein condensates in a double well by deep learning with a hybrid network: Introduction

-As for the atomic BECs trapped in a double-well system a large number of achievements were carried out arising a well-solved theory \cite{PhysRevLett.118.230403, PhysRevA.98.063632, PhysRevA.98.043624}.
-This fact provides us with an easier generation of enough training datum via the Runge-Kutta method beforehand.
-Our hybrid network enables a highly-efficient learning of frequency based on the periodicity verification of strongly-oscillating dynamics.
-Moreover even if the original datum is not enough the LSTM network can perform a reliable prediction about higher frequency values on the macroscopic quantum self-trapping (MQST) regime, which are far beyond the trained parameters.
-However we note that the numerical method fails to work in this case because of the inadequate sampling.
-Compared to the direct learning involving single neutral network, integrating LSTM and ResNet can deeply increase the learning efficiency despite expending a slightly longer training time due to more layers needed for constructing two networks.
-The final infidelity obtained by estimating the deviation of fractional population difference can be much lower than 0.01 with the help of hybrid network learning.
+For atomic Bose-Einstein condensates(BECs) trapped in a double-well potential, a large number of achievements were carried out arising a well-solved theoretical model \cite{PhysRevLett.118.230403, PhysRevA.98.063632, PhysRevA.98.043624, poland, Science.350.6267}.
+This leads to an easier generation of enough training data via the Runge-Kutta method beforehand.
+Our hybrid network enables a highly-efficient learning of frequency based on the periodicity verification of strongly-oscillating population dynamics.
+Moreover, even if the original data is not enough the LSTM network can also perform a reliable prediction on the higher frequency values of the population oscillating in the macroscopic quantum self-trapping (MQST) regime, which are far beyond the trained parameters.
+However, the numerical method fails to work in this case because of the inadequate sampling.
+Compared to the direct DL that only contains single kind of ResNet, integrating LSTM and ResNet can deeply increase the learning efficiency despite expending a slightly longer training time, since more layers are required for constructing this integrated network.
+The final infidelity obtained by estimating the deviation of fractional population difference can be much lower than 0.01 with the help of a hybrid network learning.